pranigopu/sentiMiner/notes/chromeExtension/__notes__/workingNotes (javaScriptAPIs).md

 - Added `corsheaders` in the `INSTALLED_APPS` list
 - Added `corsheaders.middleware.CorsMiddleware` in the `MIDDLEWARE` list
-- To allow any possible host (for my website) to add the valid CORS header to the website's responses, I did the following
+- To allow any possible host (for my website) to add the valid CORS header to the website's responses, I did the following (within the 'settings.py' file)

 ```
 ALLOWED_HOSTS=['*']